rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 ### References

 - _The Secret of Our Success: How Culture is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter_, Joseph Henrich
+- _Cultural Evolution: How Darwinian Theory Can Explain Human Culture and Synthesize the Social Sciences_, Alex Mesoudi
 - _War in Human Civilization_, Azar Gat
 - _Giving Up the Gun: Japan’s Reversion to the Sword, 1543-1879_, Noel Perrin
 - ["Is Cultural Change a Darwinian Process?
 No."](https://culture.ghost.io/is-cultural-change-a-darwinian-process-no/), W. David Marx (for a contrary take)